jneuendorf/pybi-js/README.md

 - [x] `sum()`
 - [ ] :x: `super()` (keyword)
 - [x] `tuple()`
-- [x] `type()`
+- [x] :ok_hand: `type()`
-    - This lib's implementation should be :ok_hand:.
+    - This lib's implementation should be ok.
       Passing more than 1 base is not supported due to JavaScript's single inheritance model.
       Not sure how e.g. the `classmethod` decorator works when using `type` in Python.
       The created class has t the `__name__`, `__bases__` and `__dict__` attributes like in Python.